Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 See the IParser interface section to learn more about the Parse() method.

-To be available to the DLL, the custom parser is added to the dependency injection container in the Program.cs file:
+To be available to the DLL, the custom parser must be added to the dependency injection container in the Program.cs file:

 using Flexmonster.DataServer.Core.Parsers;